amirai92/ReactProjects/README.md

 # ReactProjects
-This repository will be updated with mini projects that i'm doing while learning React&Redux.
+This repository will be updated with projects that i'm doing while learning React&Redux.